 James Hua

-My research questions interrogate the implications of total expulsion on a city’s population: how did the shared experience of dislocation affect the identities of displaced peoples?
-How widespread was this identity; how did it interact with other identities?
+My research questions interrogate the implications of total expulsion on a settlement’s population: how did the shared experience of dislocation affect the identities of displaced peoples?
+How widespread was this; how did it interact with other identities?
 What political leverage did it provide displaced communities?
 How does this re-orient our interpretation of historical events and trends?
+To enrich my research and converse with current issues, I am also engaging with modern refugee studies and more recent Greek migrations in the same regions (e.g. 1922, the past half-century).
+I also aim to use my research to help think on today’s refugee policy, and am helping with refugee aid in Oxford.
+My project is supported by the Arts and Humanities Research Council DTP, the Oxford Clarendon Fund, and Merton College.

-To enrich my research and converse with current issues, I am also engaging with modern refugee studies (especially involving ‘campzenship’) and more recent Greek migrations in the same regions (e.g. 1922, the past decade).
-I also aim to use my research to help rethink today’s refugee policy and am helping with refugee aid in Oxford.
-My project is supported by the Open-Oxford-Cambridge AHRC DTP, the Clarendon Fund, and Merton College.
-My other research interests lie in Greek epigraphy (particularly graffiti), Greek historiography, cross-cultural interactions, subaltern studies (especially ancient slavery), transhistorical comparisons with modern Greece (especially the 1922 population exchange), and the modern politics of ancient heritage.
-I participate in archaeological excavations as often as possible, to mark my commitment to interdisciplinarity in ancient history.
-I am also learning modern Greek.
+My other research interests include Greek epigraphy (particularly graffiti), numismatics, and historiography, but also Greek-non Greek cross-cultural interactions, subaltern studies (especially ancient slavery), transhistorical comparisons with modern Greece, and the modern politics of ancient heritage.
+I participate in archaeological excavations as often as possible, to mark my commitment to interdisciplinarity in ancient history, and I am learning modern Greek.